 In 1941, the two brothers robbed a payroll truck in Manhattan and killed an office manager and a police officer in the process.
 In the subsequent trial, the brothers attempted to prove their insanity through extreme behavior.
 For example, they would bang their heads against the table until they bled, bark like dogs, drool, and cry uncontrollably.
 The court was unconvinced and proceeded to charge them for their offenses.
-Towards the end of their incarceration, they pursued a hunger strike for a total period of 10 months refusing any food.
+Towards the end of their incarceration, they pursued a hunger strike for a total of 10 months, refusing any food.
 On the 12th of March 1942, they were taken to the electric chair in a state of near-death and executed.
-Until the present day, the Esposito’s trial verdict remains a record for the deliberation time which took approximate one minute to deliver.
-In its time, it served to correct the misconception that criminals who plead the insanity defense often walk as free men, which is rarely the case.
-Even if a person was determined to be mentally ill, a study at a mental institution in New York found that some patients spend a far larger amount of time committed than they would have spent in prison for their crimes.
+To this day, the Espositos’ trial verdict remains a record for deliberation, which took approximately one minute to deliver.
+In its time, it served to correct the misconception that criminals who plead an insanity defense often walk as free men, which is rarely the case.
+Even if a person was determined to be mentally ill, a study at a mental institution in New York found that some patients spent a far longer amount of time committed than they would have spent in prison for their crimes.

-In the year 1981, Steinberg was charged with killing his wife Elena with a kitchen knife.
+In 1981, Steinberg was charged with killing his wife, Elena, with a kitchen knife.
 Elena was stabbed 26 times.
-It should also be noted that Steinberg was the one who called the police reporting an attempted burglary gone awry, though the police found no signs of a break in.
-The case drew much publicity in Arizona not only for the heinous crime, but because it was a case of homicidal somnambulism, or simply known as sleepwalking murder.
+It should also be noted that Steinberg was the one who called the police reporting an attempted burglary gone awry, though the police found no signs of a break-in.
+The case drew much publicity in Arizona not only for the heinous crime but because it was a case of homicidal somnambulism, or simply known as sleepwalking murder.
 To quote legal argument, “The defendant was not in his normal state of mind when he committed the act.
-Sleep walking is a parasomnia manifested by automatism; as such, harmful actions committed while in this state cannot be blamed on the perpetrator.”
+Sleepwalking is parasomnia manifested by automatism; thus, harmful actions committed while in this state cannot be blamed on the perpetrator.”
 Steinberg claimed he did not remember the crime and was sleeping at the time, hence the murder while sleepwalking.
 Not only that, he did not deny the fact that he murdered his wife.
-In his criminal trial, the jury found him not guilty on the grounds that he was temporarily insane when he committed the crime.
+In his criminal trial, the jury found him not guilty because he was temporarily insane when he committed the crime.
 Although Steinberg fabricated the story about the intruders, he walked away as a free man.
-Members of the jury were also quoted later to saying they were aware that they were releasing a killer but he was not criminally responsible for his actions.
+Members of the jury were also quoted later as saying they were aware that they were releasing a killer, but he was not criminally responsible for his actions.

 The next entry on the list is probably the most famous one yet.
-In 1981, Hinckley developed an obsession with the movie Taxi Driver, in which Jodie Foster stars as a child prostitute and Robert Deniro plays Travis Bickle, who plots to assassinate the presidential candidate in the film.
+In 1981, Hinckley developed an obsession with the movie Taxi Driver, in which Jodie Foster stars as a child prostitute, and Robert De Niro plays Travis Bickle, who plots to assassinate the presidential candidate in the film.
 He personally watched the movie 15 times consecutively and grew infatuated with Jodie Foster.
-Hinckley then began to stalk the actress by relocating to New Haven, Connecticut, near Yale University where she was enrolled.
-He signed for a Yale writing class, slipped her poems and messages through her door and calling her persistently.
+Hinckley then began to stalk the actress by relocating to New Haven, Connecticut, near Yale University, where she was enrolled.
+He signed up for a Yale writing class, slipped her poems and messages through her door, and called her persistently.
 As he grew more desperate in his attempts, he even considered taking his own life in front of her to gain her attention.
-Eventually he decided to attempt an assassination on President Ronald Reagan.
+Eventually, he decided to attempt an assassination on President Ronald Reagan.
 As the president left the Hilton Hotel, he shot six times at Reagan, wounding a few other people in the process.
-One of the bullets ricocheted and hit the president on the chest, who later succumbed to his injuries.
-Hinckley’s defense team pled for insanity defense and succeeded, he was acquitted of all of his 13 charges of assault, murder and weapon counts.
-Due to the high profile of the case, the public perceived the insanity defense as a loophole in the legal system which allowed a clearly guilty criminal to dodge incarceration.
-The controversy laid in the fact that prior to the assassination attempt, the insanity defense was only used in 2% of the felony cases and in those cases failed over 75% of the time.
-Nonetheless, most states were pressured to reenact reforms of legislation regarding the use of the insanity defense.
+One of the bullets hit the president in the chest, but he survived the attempt.
+Hinckley’s defense team pled for an insanity defense and succeeded; he was acquitted of all 13 charges of assault, murder, and weapon counts.
+Due to the high profile of the case, the public perceived the insanity defense as a loophole in the legal system, which allowed a clearly guilty criminal to dodge incarceration.
+The controversy lay in the fact that before the assassination attempt, the insanity defense was only used in 2 percent of the felony cases and, in those cases, failed over 75 percent of the time.
+Nonetheless, most states were pressured to enact legislative reforms regarding the use of the insanity defense.

-In the year 1994, Jenny Jones, a national talk show, was in the midst of producing a program about same-sex crushes.
+In 1994, Jenny Jones, a national talk show host, was in the midst of producing a program about same-sex crushes.
 They hunted for people who would openly admit to having a crush on television and found Scott Amedure, who had a crush on his friend Jonathan Schmitz.
-The producers of the show invited Schmitz onto the show, explaining to him that someone had a crush on him.
-The producers reasserted that Schmitz was fully aware that the show was about same sex crushes.
-Schmitz would later claim that he expected to find his ex-girlfriend on stage, but found Amedure instead who described his sexual fantasy involving Schmitz on the program.
+The show’s producers invited Schmitz to the show, explaining that someone had a crush on him.
+The producers reasserted that Schmitz was fully aware that the show was about same-sex crushes.
+Schmitz would later claim that he expected to find his ex-girlfriend on stage but found Amedure instead, who described his sexual fantasy involving Schmitz on the program.
 Three days later, Amedure left Schmitz a suggestive note.
 Upon finding the note, Schmitz purchased a shotgun, confronted him, and finally shot him twice in the chest, killing him.
 This is a special entry because of the defense used, known as the gay panic defense.
 It is defined as a state of temporary insanity caused by undesirable homosexual advances.
-It is controversial because it is a little known psychosis and its validity is widely debated within jurisdictions.
+It is controversial because it is a little-known psychosis, and its validity is widely debated within jurisdictions.
 The media then lampooned the case as the Jenny Jones trial.
-Despite the defense, Schmitz was found to be guilty of second degree murder and sentenced to 25 to 50 years of jail.
-The Jenny Jones Show was also later sued for negligence, for creating a hostile scenario without considering the potential consequences.
-They were found guilty but the judgment was overturned on appeal.
+Despite the defense, Schmitz was found guilty of second-degree murder and sentenced to 25 to 50 years in jail.
+The Jenny Jones Show was also later sued for negligence for creating a hostile scenario without considering the potential consequences.
+They were found guilty, but the judgment was overturned on appeal.

-Lorena and John Bobbitt was a young couple from Virginia.
+Lorena and John Bobbitt were a young couple from Virginia.
 John had a history of mentally and sexually abusing Lorena throughout their marriage.
-On June 23th 1993, John arrived home highly inebriated and proceeded to rape Lorena.
+On June 23rd, 1993, John arrived home highly inebriated and proceeded to rape Lorena.
 After the incident, Lorena stepped into the kitchen for a drink of water and saw a carving knife on the counter.
-This evoked memories of the years of domestic abuse that has been taking place.
+This evoked memories of the years of domestic abuse that had been taking place.
 Lorena then walked back into the bedroom where John was sleeping and “cut off almost half of his penis” with the knife.
-With the severed penis in hand, Lorena left the apartment, drove to a field and threw it away.
-Finally, she made the call to 911 in which a team then searched for the genitalia and was able to recover it.
-John was taken to the hospital and his penis was able to be surgically reattached.
+With the severed penis in hand, Lorena left the apartment, drove to a field, and threw it away.
+Finally, she made the call to 911, in which a team then searched for the genitalia and was able to recover it.
+John was taken to the hospital, and his penis was able to be surgically reattached.
 During the trial, Lorena revealed the details of their marriage and the domestic abuse.
-Her defense claimed that she was suffering from clinical depression from it causing her to wound her husband.
-The jury deliberated and Lorena was acquitted of her charges due to temporary insanity and could not be held responsible for her actions.
-She was however ordered to go under psychiatric evaluation for 45 days and was released thereafter.
-In the aftermath of the much publicized trial, she appeared on the Oprah Winfrey Show to talk about her experience and has since been an advocate for domestic violence causes herself.
+Her defense claimed that she was suffering from clinical depression from it, causing her to wound her husband.
+The jury deliberated, and Lorena was acquitted of the charges due to temporary insanity and could not be held responsible for her actions.
+She was, however, ordered to undergo psychiatric evaluation for 45 days and was released thereafter.
+In the aftermath of the much-publicized trial, she appeared on the Oprah Winfrey Show to talk about her experience and has since been an advocate for domestic violence causes.

 Dahmer was a notorious serial killer and sex offender in 1991.
 His long list of offenses involved sex, cannibalism, necrophilia, and dismemberment.
 Since he was a child, he had shown symptoms of withdrawal and avoidance of any social interactions.
 He would collect dead animals, then dissect, dissolve, or mutilate them in various ways.
-He committed the first murder in 1978, bludgeoning to death Steven Hicks, a hitchhiker because “the guy wanted to leave and I didn’t want him to.”
-In September 1987, he picked up Steven Tuomi at a gay bar and killed him out of impulse, claiming no memory of the event later in trial.
-In 1988, he was also arrested for giving drugs and sexual fondling a 13 year old boy, Somsack Sinthasomphone.
+He committed the first murder in 1978, bludgeoning to death Steven Hicks, a hitchhiker, because “the guy wanted to leave, and I didn’t want him to.”
+In September 1987, he picked up Steven Tuomi at a gay bar and killed him out of impulse, claiming no memory of the event later in the trial.
+In 1988, he was also arrested for giving drugs and sexually fondling a 13-year-old boy, Somsack Sinthasomphone.
 As a registered sex offender, he would then proceed to commit 15 more murders, storing the corpses in vats.
-Dahmer kept trophies of his victims such as human skulls and genitalia in the closet and “saving” biceps and the human heart in the freezer for later consumption.
-This happened up to the year 1991 when Tracy Edwarts, a would-be victim overpowered Dahmer, ran through the streets and waved for the police car.
+Dahmer kept trophies of his victims, such as human skulls and genitalia in the closet and “saving” biceps and the human heart in the freezer for later consumption.
+In 1991, Tracy Edwards, a would-be victim, overpowered Dahmer, ran through the streets, and waved for the police car.

 In the trial, Dahmer pled not guilty by reason of insanity.
-The plea was subsequently rejected and Dahmer was convicted of all 15 murder charges and sentenced to 15 consecutive life sentences.
+The plea was subsequently rejected, and Dahmer was convicted of all 15 murder charges and sentenced to 15 consecutive life sentences.
 The case was seen by many as the death of the insanity plea.
-They contended that if a deranged criminal like Dahmer is rejected on the insanity plea, then no other criminal would qualify for the defense.
+They contended that if a deranged criminal like Dahmer is rejected on the insanity plea, no other criminal would qualify to use the defense.